The Forum's Program

 9-11 February 2025

-As part of the AI Action Summit, the Paris Peace Forum will co-organize and lead several key events to foster international dialogue and collaboration on AI governance.
-From discussions on AI’s impact in Africa to high-level exchanges on cybersecurity, children’s development, and disinformation, these sessions will bring together policymakers, experts, and industry leaders to shape a more inclusive and responsible AI future.
+As part of the AI Action Summit, the Paris Peace Forum co-organized and led several key events to foster international dialogue and collaboration on AI governance.
+From discussions on AI’s impact in Africa to high-level exchanges on cybersecurity, children’s development, and disinformation, these sessions brought together policymakers, experts, and industry leaders to shape a more inclusive and responsible AI future.

 Sunday 9th February